orzarchi/obsidian-geocoding-properties/README.md

 ## Usage

 The plugin operates on the active note.
-It queries the configured geocoding API using one of the following search terms, in order of priority:
+It queries the configured geocoding API using the search property order defined in the plugin settings.
+By default, the search term is resolved using the following priority list:

 -   The current note's `address` property, if set
 -   The current note's `title` property, if set
 -   The current note's name

+You can override this order in the settings if you prefer a different set of properties.

 The plugin provides two commands: